History of Rolling Loud in Timeline

 Since 2018, Rolling Loud has been hosted at Hard Rock Stadium in Miami Gardens.

-In 2019, Rolling Loud expanded to Rolling Loud Australia in Sydney and Rolling Loud NYC.
+In 2019, Rolling Loud added Rolling Loud Australia in Sydney, Australia and Rolling Loud NYC to their list of host cities.

-In 2019, at Rolling Loud in Los Angeles, attendee Kalvin Sanchez was assaulted and died four days later from head injuries.
+In 2019, at Rolling Loud in Los Angeles, a 23-year-old attendee named Kalvin Sanchez was assaulted and rushed to the hospital after suffering serious head injuries.
+He died four days later; his death was deemed a homicide.

 The 2019 edition of the Miami festival has been described as "plagued by chaos".